AutumnAteEverything/mcMIDI/README.md

 Step 2, Open your Minecraft world.

 Step 3, Open the  Minecraft world to LAN (hit ESC, select "Open to LAN", select "Creative" and "Allow Cheats").
+Minecraft will display a port number in the chat.

 Step 4, Copy the given port number the 4th line of the config.json file (inside quotations)